Call now in confidence immediate help & advice 24/7

 In fact, being a functioning substance user can often be more dangerous as there is a tendency to deny or ignore the signs of addiction and continue engaging in harmful practices, often leading to physical health issues and other problems.

-Having two or more symptoms of addiction as mentioned above (such as drinking often or to excess and being unable to cut down or stop alcohol consumption) can indicate the presence of a drug or alcohol addiction.
+Having two or more symptoms of addiction as mentioned above (such as drinking often or to excess and being unable to cut down or stop alcohol consumption) can indicate the presence of a drug or alcohol addiction that needs the help of a drug and alcohol rehab to properly address.

-Therefore, whether you feel as though you are coping but are still struggling to cut down or manage your drug or alcohol addiction, we highly advise that you seek addiction treatment as soon as possible.
+Therefore, whether you feel as though you are coping but are still struggling to cut down or manage your drug or alcohol addiction, we highly advise that you seek addiction treatment at a drug and alcohol rehab in Luton or near Luton as soon as possible.

-The Rehab Recovery team can help you no matter how mild or severe your addiction is, and there are inpatient and outpatient rehab treatment options in Luton to suit everyone and provide you with the tools you need.
+The Rehab Recovery team can help you no matter how mild or severe your addiction is, and there are inpatient and outpatient drug and alcohol rehab treatment options in Luton and near Luton to suit everyone and provide you with the tools you need.

 Worried about how addiction is impacting your life?
 Get help from a drug and alcohol rehab in Luton by calling us on 0800 088 66 86

-How Can I Refer Myself Into Drug and Alcohol Rehab in Luton?
+How Can I Refer Myself to Drug and Alcohol Rehab in Luton or near Luton?

 Patient and staff members looking through paperwork at a drug and alcohol rehab in Luton